poetic/eslint-config-poetic/README.md

 ### Common Operations

-As you develop your Meteor package, you're going to be introducing globals:
+As you develop in Meteor, you're going to be introducing globals:
 Third party-packages, collection references, etc. `eslint` will complain that these variables are undefined, which generally is a good thing; This keeps us from attempting to access a variable that hasn't already been defined.
 With